andreirotaruu/Price-Intel/README.md

 - Add a React-based extension UI
 - Add automated tests for normalization and market scoring
 - Add screenshots and demo assets
+- Deploy application for testing
+- Let 5-10 users test the extension and give feedback

 ## License